2C-T-2: Argentina

-2C-T-2 is also a controlled substance in Argentina as well as 2C-B and 2C-I.
+2C-T-2 is a controlled substance in Argentina along with 2C-B and 2C-I.

 Australia

 2C-T-2 is considered a Schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A Schedule 9 substance is a substance which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of Commonwealth and/or State or Territory Health Authorities.

 Canada

 As of October 31, 2016, 2C-T-2 is a controlled substance (Schedule III) in Canada.

 China

 As of October 2015 2C-T-2 is a controlled substance in China.

 Finland

 2C-T-2 is classified as a narcotic drug in Finland.

 Netherlands

 The Netherlands became the first country in the world to ban 2C-T-2, and classify it as a hard drug, by law.
 In April, 1999, 2C-T-2 became a list I drug of the Opium Law.